the-events-calendar/the-events-calendar/readme.txt

 * Fixed an issue where the "Hide if no events" checkbox was not working in the Featured Venue widget
 * Fixed an issue where the iCal button would always download all events, instead of the events currently being viewed (thanks to philmacaulay on the forums for the first report of this!)
 * Fixed a variety of untranslatable strings
-* Incorporated new Ukranian translation files, courtesy of Vasiliy
+* Incorporated new Ukranian translation files, courtesy of Vasily Vishnyakovw
 * Incorporated updated Spanish translation files, courtesy of Juan Jose Reparaz Sarasola
 * Incorporated new Montenegrin translation files, courtesy of Sasa Vukovic
 * Incorporated updated Norwegian Bokmål translation files, courtesy of Morten Ruud